KeystoneDH/2024/_src/registration.md

 ## Lodging
-The local organizers are working out two different options for housing, and will be posting links so that you can book accommodations shortly!
-This information may help with budgeting travel to the conference.
 We expect arrivals on Sunday May 19 and checkout/departures on Wednesday May 22, so all costs below are budgeted for a stay of three nights.

 ### On-Campus Housing
 Lodging in campus dormitory suites in Senat Hall.
 For room information and layout, please see <a href="https://liveon.psu.edu/behrend/housing/senat-hall">Specifications</a>.
-There will be two housing options:
+There are two housing options:

 1. A room in a private suite and bathroom:
    * $65 per night ($195 total for three nights).